shahinmnm/Poker-Bot/README.md

 1. It shows `not enough players` after `/start`.
    All players need to send `/ready`.
    The command `/start` starts a game only for ready players.
-2. I don't see my cards.
+2. I don't see the game state message.
-   All cards are sent in the inline keyboard, if you don't see them, try to send `/cards` to the chat.
-   There is a bug on iOS about hiding inline keyboard.
+   The table state lives in a single live message pinned to the bottom of the chat.
+   Scroll down or send `/status` to refresh the message if your Telegram client lost it.
+   Private hole cards are still delivered via inline keyboard; try `/cards` if they are hidden.
 3. My cards are overlaped with someone else on MacOS Telegram.
    It is a bug of [MacOS desktop client](https://github.com/overtake/TelegramSwift/issues/575).
 4. How bonus is calculated?